dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/core_aws_resources.md

 - **Purpose**: QuickSight can be used for visualizing analytics and historical data, creating BI dashboards if reporting is required.

-- **Setup**
+- **Relation to Project**

-  - *Data Sources**:
+    - *Data Sources*:

         - Connect QuickSight to S3, DynamoDB, or RDS as needed.

     - *Create Dashboards*:

         - Develop dashboards for key metrics (e.g., ticket sales, event performance, artist popularity).
         - Use visualizations to gain insights into data trends.

 ---

-Let me know if there’s anything to adjust here, and I’ll share the next section on **IAM and Permissions** promptly.
-Thank you for the quick feedback!